TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
-- <a href="https://arstechnica.com/science/2022/03/nasa-finally-gets-some-clarity-on-its-fiscal-year-2022-budget/" >🔗</a> **[Arstechnica]** NASA finally gets some clarity on its fiscal year 2022 budget
+- <a href="https://arstechnica.com/science/2022/03/nasa-finally-gets-some-clarity-on-its-fiscal-year-2022-budget/" >🔗</a> **[Arstechnica]** Congress finally delivers a budget, and NASA gets most of what it wants
 - <a href="https://spacenews.com/omnibus-spending-bill-includes-24-billion-for-nasa-for-2022/" >🔗</a> **[SpaceNews]** Omnibus spending bill includes $24 billion for NASA for 2022
 - <a href="https://spacenews.com/satixfy-to-go-public-through-latest-space-spac-deal/" >🔗</a> **[SpaceNews]** SatixFy to go public through latest space SPAC deal
 - <a href="https://spacenews.com/u-s-intelligence-report-multinational-efforts-needed-to-prevent-wars-in-space/" >🔗</a> **[SpaceNews]** U.S. intelligence report: Multinational efforts needed to prevent wars in space